Create a web app

 To preview an app template before you choose it, click Sample to see an example app using the template.

-The Create App window appears, with options to give your app a title and search tags.
+The Create app - Nearby window appears, with options to give your app a title and search tags.

 - For Give your app a title, type Santa Monica Mountains Hiking Trails.